raycast/extensions/extensions/code-saver/README.md

 ### Configuration

 This is one pure **local managed** code snippets store.
 You should

 1. Pick one local data store first.
 2. Create one Library then
 3. Create snippet that you need.
 4. Brower the snippts you created.

+### Encryption

+We use [multiple cipher](https://utelle.github.io/SQLite3MultipleCiphers/) to encrypt the sqlite data store.

+The cipher we used is `AES 256 Bit` provided by `wxSQLite3`.
+You can see the details [here](https://utelle.github.io/SQLite3MultipleCiphers/docs/ciphers/cipher_aes256cbc/) and [here](https://github.com/utelle/wxsqlite3).